 Ryan Long, Museum Coordinator

-After graduating from The Ohio State University with a degree in North American history, I spent most of a decade in the Sales industry; a position at the Bicycle Museum of America allowed to be pursue a career in my field.
+After graduating from The Ohio State University with a degree in North American history, I spent most of a decade in the Sales industry; a position at the Bicycle Museum of America allowed me to pursue a career in my field.
 I have a passion for preserving human history, no matter the subject matter, as I believe our history defines and gives context to our present path.
 The Bicycle Museum offers a unique opportunity to preserve not only a litany of historic bicycles but the history behind them and the manufacturers that created them.
 I look forward to meeting all the patrons that the museum has from all over the world, and hearing the stories that they have to tell about how the bicycle shaped their lives.